bobby-vadnais/pretengineer/README.md

 ### Make Changes

-Fork the Pretengineer in Github and make your changes.
+Fork the Pretengineer in GitHub and make your changes.
 Then, open a descriptive pull request against this repo.
 All changes are appreciated, no matter how small.

 When changes are merged, they will automatically update http://pretengineer.com

-If your change is small, I recommend using the edit functinality built into Github.
+If your change is small, I recommend using the edit functionality built into GitHub.
 Go to the post or file you wish to edit and press the "Edit" button.
 You can make your changes and commit with a message.

 Once you've made your changes, when you visit the repository you should